University of South Florida

 USF Courses and Credits:

 Courses in Spanish language are available in Madrid from Beginning II to Advanced.
 Hispanic literature courses are offered at the undergraduate and graduate level.
-Other course offerings include History of Spain (in Spanish) and (in English) Spanish Art, Culture, Film, Music, Traditions and Folklore of Spain; and American Writers of Spain.
-Spanish language courses taught by local Spanish educators in Salamanca or Torremolinos-Malaga start at Beginning Level I and include a variety of language courses and topics such as Hispanic literature and history.
+Other course offerings include History of Spain (in Spanish) and (in English) Spanish Art, Culture, Film, Music, Traditions and Folklore of Spain.
+Courses in Torremolinos-Málaga start at Beginning Level I and include a variety of other language and literature offerings.
+Most courses taught by native speakers of Spanish, with Ph.D’s from and employed by accredited American colleges and universities.

 Spanish Art, Spanish Culture, Spanish Civilization, History of Spain (these courses may be taken under a variety of different course prefixes and numbers.
 Students must consult with the program director for all course assignments).